Sealing Your Pavers

 Click Here To Visit Our Masonry Gallery!

 Weeds, grasses, and plants will commonly grow in between the cracks of stone pavers.
 The easiest way to prevent this is to fill the joints in your stones with polymetric sand to effectively prevent weed growth.
 However, if your pavers are not jointed with polymetric sand, you can simply remove the weeds by hand. or use a weed killer that won’t stain or damage the pavers.

 Asphalt Cracking?
 What Causes It?

-Frost heaving is a very common winter problem that is currently widespread throughout Westchester/Putnam Counties.
+Asphalt cracking is a direct result of frost heave.
+It’s a common winter problem throughout Westchester/Putnam Counties.
 It occurs when the freezing and thawing effects of frost result in the formation of ice pockets underneath the asphalt in the sub-base.
 As the ice pockets grow, they start to push the asphalt up, which causes heaving and cracking in the asphalt.
 Over time asphalt damaged by heaving will crack in a pattern that is referred to as “Alligator Cracking”, cracking that resembles the hide of an alligator, interconnected or interlaced.
 Driveways that suffer from heaving and aren’t properly maintained will continue to deteriorate with each upcoming winter.
 As these cracks proliferate, they will allow water to enter under the asphalt, thus ruining a smoothly paved driveway.